"The Snowman" children's author Raymond Briggs dies at 88

 Far more somber was 1982's “When the Wind Blows,” a story about the aftermath of a nuclear attack on Britain imbued with melancholy and anger.
 It was adapted as an animated film in 1986, with music by David Bowie and others.

-Briggs’ anti-nuclear stance made him unpopular with members of Margaret Thatcher’s Conservative government.
+Briggs’ anti-nuclear stance made him unpopular with members of British Prime Minister Margaret Thatcher’s Conservative government.
 So did “The Tin-Pot Foreign General and the Old Iron Woman,” a picture-book satire on the Falklands War.

 Later works include “Ethel & Ernest,” a poignant graphic novel based on the lives of Briggs’ parents, published in 1998.